kelly-sovacool/quarto-site-example/README.md

 # quarto-site-example

-And example quarto website for a curriculum.
+And example quarto website for curricula.

 See the quarto docs for details on authoring sites with quarto:
 <https://quarto.org/docs/guide/>